casefabric/guide/docs/api/platform.md

 ---
-id: apiPlatform
+id: platform
 title: Cafienne Platform and Tenant Registration
 sidebar_label: Joining the platform
 ---

 This page describes how to manage tenants, users and their roles in the Cafienne Platform.

-We recommend that you first read up on the concepts of the Cafienne [authorization model](engineAuthorization.md).
+We recommend that you first read up on the concepts of the Cafienne [authorization model](engine/authorization).

 ## /platform
 Platform maintenance APIs, like adding tenants, changing platform owners, checking platform health.